 Is Istanbul a good place to live?

-Istanbul is a great place to live if you are seeking cultural diversity, historical richness, and a vast sea.
+Istanbul is a great place to live if you seek cultural diversity, historical richness, and a vast sea.

 If you’re planning to move abroad and a diverse society is what you are looking for, consider Istanbul.

 Istanbul never fails to charm.
 Quite a few expats and foreign retirees living in Istanbul at present will tell you that they have made the decision to stay after visiting this magical city as tourists.

 Is it expensive to live in Istanbul?

 Compared to other South European capitals, Istanbul is not a super expensive place to live.

 You can live quite well in Istanbul on 2000€ (20,000 TL) a month if you are a moderate person.

 However, there are no upper limits when it comes to spending your money in Istanbul.
 If you are after a lavish lifestyle, even a 10,000€/100,000TL monthly income might not be enough.

 Istanbul offers lots of opportunities to shape your lifestyle and spend your money.